mpf/ubc-cpsc-406-22-23/notes/qr-factorization.md

 ```
 \show{./code/qr-ls}

-The last line of the derivation shown in \eqref{eq:ls-derivation} asserts that the norm of the residual is equal to the norm of $Q_2^b$.
+The last line of the derivation shown in \eqref{eq:ls-derivation} asserts that the norm of the residual is equal to the norm of $Q_2^T b$.
 Let's check:

 ```julia:./code/qr-ls
 Q₂ = F.Q[:,n+1:end]